ermlikeyeah/ermlikeyeah.github.io/_posts/2016-08-18-thats-not-my-phone-number.markdown

 On the short train journey into Leeds I think this through.
 I have this department who can help, I do not want to change the number because I am worried inserting no number might destroy any chance of finding out more.
 I feel foolish for not noticing sooner.
 And how could I have not known this number had been changed?
 The answers I got about how this could have happened?

-But the space of an hour the trust I hold in my bank has gone, not just because of the *How Did That Number Get There?* and the reasons offered, but because I am the one who has to dial through to this other department to allay my fears.
+In the space of an hour the trust I hold in my bank has gone, not just because of the *How Did That Number Get There?* and the reasons offered, but because I am the one who has to dial through to this other department to allay my fears.
 It’s making me think I *really* need to switch banks.

-Oh, by the way, all the above: The value of good service design through bad service design.
+Anyway, all the above, the value of good service design through bad service design.